About

 I’m an associate professor of philosophy and the director of cognitive science at Montclair State University.

-I like to think and write about how humans come to know––and how much they can know––about their environments, themselves, and the relation between environment and self.
+My philosophical interests are broad.
+But, for the most part, I like to think and write about how humans come to know––and how much they can know––about their environments, themselves, and the relation between environment and self.
 I explore these issues through traditional problems in the philosophy of mind (e.g. problems about about perception, introspection, and consciousness).
-You can find my published work below.
+You can find my published and forthcoming work below.

 Here’s my CV.